tillitis/tillitis-key1/doc/system_description/software.md

 Typical use scenario:

-  1. The host sends the `FW_CMD_LOAD_APP` command with the size of the device app and the user-supplied secret as arguments and and gets a `FW_RSP_LOAD_APP` back.
-After using this it's not possible to restart the loading of a device app.
+  1. The host sends the `FW_CMD_LOAD_APP` command with the size of the device app and the optional user-supplied secret as arguments and and gets a `FW_RSP_LOAD_APP` back.
+After using this it's not possible to restart the loading of an application.
   2. If the the host receive a sucessful response, it will send multiple `FW_CMD_LOAD_APP_DATA` commands, together containing the full application.
-  3. On receiving`FW_CMD_LOAD_APP_DATA` commands the firmware places the data into `0x4000_7000` and upwards.
+  3. On receiving`FW_CMD_LOAD_APP_DATA` commands the firmware places the data into `0x4000_0000` and upwards.
 The firmware replies with a `FW_RSP_LOAD_APP_DATA` response to the host for each received block except the last data block.
   4. When the final block of the application image is received with a